rwynn/monstache-site/content/options/index.md

 namespace strings.
 Files uploaded through gridfs to any of the namespaces in file-namespaces will be retrieved and their raw content indexed into elasticsearch via either the mapper-attachments or ingest-attachment plugin.

+This option may be passed on the command line as ./monstache --file-namespace test.foo --file-namespace test.bar

 ## file-highlighting

 ### boolean (default false)